Wolf3s/xbmc4xbox-python/python/Doc/howto/logging.rst

 Formatter objects configure the final order, structure, and contents of the log message.
 Unlike the base :class:`logging.Handler` class, application code may instantiate formatter classes, although you could likely subclass the formatter if your application needs special behavior.
-The constructor takes two optional arguments -- a message format string and a date format string.
+The constructor takes three optional arguments -- a message format string, a date format string and a style indicator.

-.. method:: logging.Formatter.__init__(fmt=None, datefmt=None)
+.. method:: logging.Formatter.__init__(fmt=None, datefmt=None, style='%')

 If there is no message format string, the default is to use the raw message.
 If there is no date format string, the default date format is::

     %Y-%m-%d %H:%M:%S

 with the milliseconds tacked on at the end.
+The ``style`` is one of `%`, '{' or '$'.
+If one of these is not specified, then '%' will be used.

-The message format string uses ``%(<dictionary key>)s`` styled string substitution; the possible keys are documented in :ref:`logrecord-attributes`.
+If the ``style`` is '%', the message format string uses ``%(<dictionary key>)s`` styled string substitution; the possible keys are documented in :ref:`logrecord-attributes`.
+If the style is '{', the message format string is assumed to be compatible with :meth:`str.format` (using keyword arguments), while if the style is '$' then the message format string should conform to what is expected by :meth:`string.Template.substitute`.

+.. versionchanged:: 3.2
+   Added the ``style`` parameter.

 The following message format string will log the time in a human-readable format, the severity of the message, and the contents of the message, in that